 Selva is located at Rua Luís de Camões 112 A, 1300-361 Lisboa, Portugal.

-Off the tourist track, this Lisbon cafe offers comfortable spaces to drink coffee and work.
+Off the tourist track, the original Simpli cafe offers comfortable spaces to drink coffee and work.
 While the epic statue in a nearby square celebrates the man who helmed the city’s rebirth after the devastating 18th-century earthquake, Simpli celebrates good coffee for everybody six days a week.

 Drinking coffee at Simpli is a full sensory experience starting with the taste of house-roasted specialty beans sourced from Central and South America as well as Africa.
 Sounds of music stream through the comfortable space and scents of roasting beans often waft from the back of the cafe.
 A friendly crew of international coffee professionals completes the experience.